Awire9966/Goguardian-MemeGenerator/README.md

 # GoGaurdian-MemeGenerator
-This will create a gogaurdian block page meme generator.
+This will create a gogaurdian block page meme.